 For years, we’ve heard Woom-loving parents complain when it came time to switch their child to a real mountain bike.
 “Why doesn’t Woom offer a mountain bike!?!?” they’d ask.

 If that was you, it’s time to cheer.
-Woom recently released a new line of mountain bikes: the Woom OFF and the Woom OFF AIR.
+Woom has their own line of mountain bikes: the Woom OFF and the Woom OFF AIR.
 These bikes come in 20″, 24″, and 26″ wheel options, and with either a rigid carbon fork (Woom OFF) or a suspension fork (Woom OFF AIR).

 The Woom OFF is well-positioned as a high-quality kids mountain bike that won’t break the bank.
 Like all Woom bikes, it’s incredibly lightweight, comes with well-designed child-specific geometry, and includes top-shelf components.

 Both bikes are some of the best capable LIGHTWEIGHT mountain bike options available for kids.
 And they are ones that won’t make you take out a second mortgage on the house.

 Review in a Nutshell